Concise and Effective Network for 3D Human Modeling from Orthogonal Silhouettes: Application

 \subsection{Customized design}

-Based on the network proposed in this paper, we have developed a smartphone APP to reconstruct 3D human models from the photos of individuals -- see the scenario demonstrated in Fig.\ref{fig:phoneAPPScenario} and the APP interface shown in Fig.\ref{fig:phoneDisp}. {Background is removed by using the function that is built in the smartphone.
-Note that, a strategy similar to \cite{Wang2003CADFuzzy} is employed to supervise the process of taking photos for the side view of a human model (i.e., by checking the completeness of legs overlap).} By using the barycentric coordinate, the feature curves predefined on a human model with standard shape can be automatically generated on the reconstructed models for the measurement purpose.
-Moreover, the perfect fit clothes for individual customers can be automatically generated by using the design transfer technology \cite{wang2007volPara,meng2012designTrans}.
-Figure \ref{fig:designTransfer} has shown an example dress automatically generated for the female models reconstructed from two silhouette images shown in Fig.\ref{fig:phoneDisp}.
-This demonstrates a full pipeline of ultra-personalized product design automation -- an important Industry 4.0 application, where an easy-to-access method for 3D human model generation is a core technology to make it happen.
+Based on the network proposed in this paper, we have developed a smartphone APP to reconstruct 3D human models from the photos of individuals -- see the scenario demonstrated in Fig.\ref{fig:phoneAPPScenario} and the APP interface shown in Fig.\ref{fig:phoneDisp}.
+Background is removed by using the function that is built in the smartphone.
+Note that, a strategy similar to \cite{Wang2003CADFuzzy} is employed to supervise the process of taking photos for the side view of a human model (i.e., by checking the completeness of legs overlap).
+A video demonstration of this APP can be found at:~\url{https://youtu.be/JEPAmiB0wYI}.
+By using the barycentric coordinate, the feature curves predefined on a human model with standard shape can be automatically generated on the reconstructed models for the measurement purpose.
+Moreover, the perfect fit clothes for individual customers can be automatically generated by using the design transfer technology\footnote{\revise{}{An implementation of this design transfer on 3D human models can be access at:~\url{https://zishun.github.io/projects/3DHBGen/}.}} \cite{wang2007volPara,meng2012designTrans}. \revise{}{Figure \ref{fig:designTransfer} has demonstrated the design transform result by the female models reconstructed from two silhouette images.}